PH-Tools/CarbonCheck/docs/content/FAQ/index.md

 > Check out the [Reporting](/{{< gh_pages_name >}}/reporting/) page for a detailed how-to guide.

 ### Can I use CarbonCheck on a Mac?
-> No. CarbonCheck currently only supports Windows OS.
+> No, not at this time.
+CarbonCheck currently only supports Windows OS.